NatalieC001/Depth-Map-Export-Controlled-with-empties-/README.md

 | **III.
 Transfer** | Physical (3D Print) | Negative Die Production | Rigid Master Stamp |
 | **IV.
 Impression** | Studio (Manual) | Pressing & Stamping | Relief Surface (Clay/Paper) |
 | **V. Formation** | Studio (Manual) | Slump Molding/Folding | Final Shaped Object |

 ---

-This guide covers the complete two-part process: generating normalized 16-bit depth maps in Blender and applying them to 3D objects.
-This project provides a streamlined two-part solution for 3D artists to capture surface details and reapply them to new geometry.
-By using these scripts, you can convert complex 3D models into reusable "stamps" (depth maps) and apply them to other surfaces instantly, bypassing hours of manual sculpting or modeling.

-### The Concept: Why Use Depth Maps?
-In traditional 3D modeling, creating intricate surface details—like bolts, panels, or organic textures—is time-consuming.
-A Depth Map acts as a 3D "Stamp" of an object.
-It is a grayscale image where white represents the highest points and black represents the lowest.

-### The Benefits
-**Speed:** Create a library of custom shapes (stamps) to "press" into any mesh.

-**Optimization:** High-detail geometry is converted into a 2D texture, which can be baked onto low-poly models for game engines like Unity or Unreal Engine.

-**Consistency:** Repeat complex patterns across different objects with uniform scale and depth.

-### Blender project files (not included)
-Scalloped_Teal_Bellflower_Master_Stamp.blend
-Bellflower Quartet _stamp_how to apply texture.blend

----